rakanalh/remux/README.md

 ---

-This project was written by [Claude](https://claude.ai) (Anthropic) under the supervision of [Rakan Alhneiti](https://github.com/rakan).
+This project was written by [Claude](https://claude.ai) (Anthropic) with my specs and guidance.
 This is an AI-coded product.
 Issues and pull requests will not be actively monitored or reviewed.